matjaz99/alertmonitor/README.md

 ### Query view

 Query view provides a GUI for executing PromQL queries.
 Two types of queries are supported: `query` and `query_range`.
-Qhen executing query range, start and end date are configurable.
+When executing query range, start/end date and step are configurable.

 ### Journal view